Runtime Analysis of Single- and Multi-Objective Evolutionary Algorithms for Chance Constrained Optimization Problems with Normally Distributed Random Variables: Introduction

-\ignore{ We first analyze the classical (1+1)~EA on this problem formulation without additional constraints and show that it obtains an optimal solution in expected time $O(n \log n)$.
-In fact, our result not only holds for this specific type of class of functions, but for a wide combination of two linear functions.
-More precisely, our analysis applies to objective functions that can be written as a (weighted) sum of two functions that each are a monotone transformation of a linear pseudo-boolean function.
-While the formulation arising from the chance-constrained optimization problem requires the two linear functions to be defined on the same set of variables, our generalization allows an arbitrary overlap of the search spaces underlying the linear functions, from sharing all variables until completely disjoint search spaces.
-This part of our study is of particular interest as it broadens the class of functions from the class of simple linear pseudo-boolean functions widely studied in the area of runtime analysis of evolutionary algorithms to much more complex combinations of linear functions. } We investigate how evolutionary algorithms can deal with chance constrained problems where the stochastic elements follow a Normal distribution.
+We investigate how evolutionary algorithms can deal with chance constrained problems where the stochastic elements follow a normal distribution.
 We first analyze the classical (1+1)~EA on the single-objective formulation given by the linear combination of the expected expected value and the standard deviation.
 We show that imposing a simple cardinality constraint for a simplified class of instances leads to local optima and exponential lower bounds for the (1+1)~EA.
 In order to deal with the issue of the \ea not being able to handle even simple constraints due to the non-linearity of the objective functions, we introduce a Pareto optimization approach for the chance constrained optimization problems under investigation.
 So far, Pareto optimization approaches that achieved provably good solution provided a trade-off with respect to the original objective functions and given constraints.
 In contrast to this, our approach trades off the different components determining the uncertainty of solutions, namely the expected value and variance of a solution.
 A crucial property of our reformulation is that the extreme points of the Pareto front provide optimal solutions for any linear combination of the expected value and the standard deviation and solves the original chance constrained problem for any confidence level~$\alpha \geq 1/2$.
 These insights mean that the users of the evolutionary multi-objective algorithm does not need to know the desired confidence level in advance, but can pick from a set of trade-offs with respect to the expected value and variance for all possible confidence levels.
-We show that this approach can also be applied to the chance constrained minimum spanning tree problem examined in~\cite{DBLP:journals/dam/IshiiSNN81} where each edge cost is chosen independently according to its own Normal distribution.
-In terms of algorithms, we analyze the well-known \gsemo~\cite{1299908} which has been frequently applied in the context of Pareto optimization~\cite{DBLP:journals/nc/NeumannW06,DBLP:journals/algorithmica/KratschN13,DBLP:journals/ec/FriedrichN15,DBLP:books/sp/ZhouYQ19} and show that it computes such an optimal set of solutions for any confidence level of $\alpha \geq 1/2$ in expected polynomial time if the population size stays polynomial with respect to the given inputs.
+We show that this approach can also be applied to the chance constrained minimum spanning tree problem examined in~\cite{DBLP:journals/dam/IshiiSNN81} where each edge cost is chosen independently according to its own normal distribution.
+In terms of algorithms, we analyze the well-known \gsemo~\citep{1299908} which has been frequently applied in the context of Pareto optimization~\citep{DBLP:journals/nc/NeumannW06,DBLP:journals/algorithmica/KratschN13,DBLP:journals/ec/FriedrichN15,DBLP:books/sp/ZhouYQ19} and show that it computes such an optimal set of solutions for any confidence level of $\alpha \geq 1/2$ in expected polynomial time if the population size stays polynomial with respect to the given inputs.